 Professor, Mechanical and Aerospace Engineering

-Sr Assoc Vice Chanc, Electrical and Computer Engineering
+Sr Assoc Vice Chanc, Mechanical and Aerospace Engineering

 Nonlinear and adaptive control, distributed parameter systems, delay systems, extremum seeking, stochastic control, and applications to automotive and aerospace systems, energy storage, and biotechnology.